Sign up and become a PSC customer for a chance to win a FREE Tesla Model 3 or 2x Enphase iQ 5P Batteries.

 What is a String Inverter?

 A string inverter is a boxy device that is usually fixed on the side of a house with solar panels on the roof.
-Its purpose is to convert the DC power that’s absorbed by the panels into AC power to feed the appliances in the house and the electrical grid.
-It’s called a “string” inverter because it’s connected to a string of solar panels wired together.
+Its purpose is to convert the DC power that’s absorbed by the panels into AC power to feed the appliances in the house.
+It’s called a “string” inverter because it’s connecting a string of solar panels wired together in a solar array.

 String inverter solar systems present a short-term cost advantage because they require less equipment than microinverter solar systems.
-Installing a string inverter system is a wonderful way to save on the upfront costs of installing a solar system.
+Installing a string inverter system is a wonderful way to save on the upfront costs of a solar system if the system is small.

 What is a DC Optimiser?